gio54321/gio54321.github.io/content/posts/excel-hw/index.md

 Rising edge | 1 | 1
 Non-rising | X	| Q

-The problem is: how to simulate the rising clock behavior?
+How do we simulate this rising clock behavior?
-Let's try to divide the clock cycle into micro-clocks, which are multiple discrete simulation steps doring which the main clock signal is not updated.
-The DFF will record the input value at the last micro-clock in which the clock signal is low, and will output the newly recorded value at the next micro-clock, which will be the first in which the clock is high.
+We can divide the clock cycle into micro-clocks, which are multiple discrete simulation steps where the main clock signal doesn’t update.
+The DFF records the input value at the last micro-clock when the clock signal is low and outputs the recorded value at the next micro-clock, the first one where the clock is high.

 {{< rawhtml >}}
 <img src="block-diagram.svg" alt="DFF simulation" width="80%" class="dark" style="display:block;margin-left: auto;margin-right: auto;"/>
 {{< / rawhtml >}}

-This is implemented using a micro-clock counter and resolution.
-The clock signal updates only if the micro-clock counter is zero.
-The DFF will record the input value only if the clock signal is low, and the micro-clock value is the last one in the cycle.
+This can be implemented using a micro-clock counter and resolution.
+The clock signal updates only when the micro-clock counter hits zero.
+The DFF records the input value when the clock is low, and the micro-clock is at its last value in the cycle.
-In a circuit with multiple DFFs, every DFF is updated simultaneously in the same sheet update.
+In a circuit with multiple DFFs, all are updated simultaneously in the same sheet update.

-Using some Excel formulas, we can implement this behavior quite easily.
+With a few Excel formulas, we can easily implement this behavior:
 ```py
 clock_res = 10